 Stains can also be removed from a sealed floor surface by using a mild soap and a damp mop.
+If you are looking to seal a surface and make it waterproof, try Fix and Finish Colour.
 When the temperature drops below freezing, avoid walking on your concrete floors because this can cause damage to them.
 Use doormats at all exterior doors to help prevent dirt from being tracked onto the floors.

 3. Do Not Use Acidic Products On Your Concrete Floor

 Acidic products such as household cleaners and even natural things like lemon juice will damage your concrete floor.
 The reason is that most acidic substances contain acid groups, which will cause the alkali in the concrete to be neutralized and result in cracks on your floor.

 To prevent this from happening, you should immediately clean up any spills by wiping the surface clean of the acidic substance.

 4. Use rugs or mats at entrances and exits to help prevent dirt, dust, and other debris from getting tracked onto your floors

 Wiping off any dirt and dust from the soles of your shoes onto your concrete floor will leave a hard-to-clean residue.
 This is a very unsightly mess that you want to avoid, so use rugs or mats at entrances and exits.

 When you keep the dirt and dust to a minimum, it will help keep your concrete floor looking clean and new.

 5. Consider using a concrete floor polish to help keep your floors looking clean and shiny.